SiPrentice/LT-SPRAT-quick/README.md

 In an IRAF-ready conda environment, type "python QuickSPRATPipeline.py" to run.

 Applies a correction to compensate for the flux calibration of the official SPRAT pipeline

+3/10/19 QuickSPRATPipeline.py updated to fix issue that calls the correction file in as the spectrum file